KaushalVasava/KMP_ApiHandling/README.md

 It is a simple app where Home page shows all photos from Unplace api and FullImage page shows particular image using MVVM architecture.

 # Technologies used:
-- Kotlin Mutli Platform to Develop Apps for different platform like Android, Ios, Desktop, Web and MacOs.
+- Kotlin Multi Platform to Develop Apps for different platform like Android, Ios, Desktop, Web and MacOs.
 - Kotlin for coding.
 - Jetpack compose for UI development.
 - Ktor client for API calling.
 - MVVM architecture for better code reusability and management.
 - Moko-Viewmodel for Viewmodel support in KMP.
 - Navigation using PreCompose library.

+# Supported Platform
+- Android
+- iOS (you need a Mac)
+- Desktop

 # Project Setup
 - Goto Android Studio